-With uninterrupted sunshine in summer, turquoise blue waters and rich history, Malta should definitely be on your travel bucket list.
-The perfect first taste of Maltese culture and cuisine staying at The Phoenicia Malta.
+With uninterrupted sunshine in summer, turquoise blue waters and a rich history, Malta should definitely be on your travel bucket list.
+We had the perfect first taste of Maltese culture and cuisine staying at beautiful, The Phoenicia Malta.

 Set amongst 7.5 acres of beautifully landscaped gardens, The Phoenicia Malta sits at the entrance on the ancient capital city’s walls in Valletta.
 A member of the Leading Hotels of The World, the Art Deco hotel is the ideal base for exploring all that Malta has to offer.

 Built by the British in the 1930s, The Phoenicia Malta was a favourite of Queen Elizabeth II (I mean…if it’s good enough for the Queen!) and has seen the likes of actors, Arnold Schwarzenegger and Joaquin Phoenix as guests.

 The circular Palm Court Lounge is the hotel’s heart that leads into the Phoenix restaurant.
 The lunch and dinner menu is inspired by traditional Maltese and European flavours and is also where breakfast is served.
 There is also a lovely terrace that overlooks the gardens and the bastion walls of Valletta.